 I was born to be a designer.
-The only problem is, I didn’t come to that realization until AFTER I entered college as an English Lit Major.
-As an Lit major, you read: A LOT.
-Most weeks you read 4-6 books at a time.
+Unfortunately, though, I didn’t come to that realization until AFTER I entered college as an English Lit Major.
+As an English major, I read: A LOT.
+Most weeks I read four to six books at a time.
 So, it was always a joy to read short stories.
-One of my favorites was Eudora Welty’s ‘Why I live at the PO’.
-That title always intrigued me…it makes you want to read the story JUST to find out why ANYONE would want to live at a Post Office!
+One of my favorites was Eudora Welty’s “Why I live at the PO.”
+This title always intrigued me…I wanted to read the story JUST to find out why ANYONE would want to live at a Post Office!

-Painted in 1937, these murals — part of an artistic movement inspired during the 1920s and ‘30s are one project of the more than 200,000 artworks commissioned during the Depression years as part of President Franklin D. Roosevelt’s New Deal.
+Painted in 1937, these murals — part of an artistic movement inspired during the 1920s and ‘30s — are one project of the more than 200,000 artworks commissioned during the Depression years as part of President Franklin D. Roosevelt’s New Deal.
 New Dealers believed art should be accessible to all and, according to wpamurals.com, “certain visionary U.S. politicians decided to combine the creativity of the new arts movement with the values of the American people.”

 Have a well-designed day,